-Our app is everything you need to record your expenses on the go as a Rideshare driver.
-And the best part, come BAS time our team of registered tax agents will lodge the statement on your behalf.
-It’s that simple.
+Our app is everything you need to record your income and expenses on the go as a Rideshare driver.
+Link your account with Uber and automatically download your income, tolls and fees.
+And the best part, come BAS time receive your FREE BAS report or we can lodge it for you.

 As tax accountants, we noticed that a lot of rideshare drivers were unsure or unaware of their tax responsibilities.
 Or at least super stressed out about fulfilling them.
 And many suffered costly penalties as a result.